-I have a confession to make about chicken piccata.
-This classic Italian dish made by sautéeing thin chicken cutlets and serving them with a tangy, buttery sauce, is one of my favorites, and it's legitimate comfort food.
+We have a confession to make about chicken piccata.
+This classic Italian dish made by sautéeing thin chicken cutlets and serving them with a tangy, buttery sauce, is one of our favorites, and it's legitimate comfort food.

 That part isn't the confession, though.
-The confession is that the way I love to serve it is with mashed potatoes.
+The confession is that the way we love to serve it is with mashed potatoes.

 OK, it's not quite that bad.
 That is, it isn't bad at all — it's wonderful.
-I just mean from the standpoint of culinary purists who insist that every dish be served in its traditional form, with its traditional accompaniments, chicken piccata with mashed potatoes is something of a departure.
-Usually it's served with pasta, or maybe rice or polenta.
+We just mean from the standpoint of culinary purists who insist that every dish be served in its traditional form, with its traditional accompaniments, chicken piccata with mashed potatoes is something of a departure.
+Usually, it's served with pasta, or maybe rice or polenta.
 And those are great ways to serve it.
-But to me, the way the sauce combines with the mashed potatoes to form a beautifully thickened gravy is what makes this dish embody everything that comfort food is meant to be.
+But to us, the way the sauce combines with the mashed potatoes to form a beautifully thickened gravy is what makes this dish embody everything that comfort food is meant to be.

-This recipe calls for sweet onions, some of the more common varietes of which include the Vidalia (from Georgia), Imperial (from California), Walla Walla (from Washington) and Maui (from Hawaii).
+This recipe calls for sweet onions, some of the more common varieties of which include the Vidalia (from Georgia), Imperial (from California), Walla Walla (from Washington) and Maui (from Hawaii).

-As for the wine, any dry white wine, such as vermouth, or even chablis or chardonnay, may be substituted for the sherry.
-But I do recommend you get yourself a nice bottle of sherry, as it'll come in handy in all kinds of recipes.
+As for the wine, any dry white wine, such as vermouth, or even Chablis or chardonnay, may be substituted for the sherry.
+But we do recommend you get yourself a nice bottle of sherry, as it'll come in handy in all kinds of recipes.

 - 4 boneless, skinless chicken breast cutlets, about 4 oz. each

 - 1 large sweet onion (peeled and chopped)

 - ½ cup dry sherry (see note)

 - Kosher salt to taste